Sleep Hygiene Tools

 One morning coffee usually isn't the problem.
 The issue is stacking — a morning coffee, an afternoon latte, maybe a pre-workout in the evening.
 Each dose starts its own independent decay curve, and they add together.
 By 10 PM you might be carrying the tail end of three different caffeine exposures simultaneously.

 That's why the calculator above includes a stacked-dose input.
-If you want an accurate picture of what's actually in your system, you need to account for everything you drank that day, not just the last drink.
+If you want an accurate picture of what's actually in your system, account for everything you drank that day — not just the last drink.

 Frequently asked questions